Clive Barker: Visual art

 Barker is a prolific visual artist, often illustrating his own books.
-His paintings have been seen first on the covers of his official fan club magazine, Dread, published by Fantaco in the early '90s; on the covers of the collections of his plays, Incarnations (1995) and Forms of Heaven (1996); and on the second printing of the original British publications of his Books of Blood series.
+His paintings have been seen first on the covers of his official fan club magazine, Dread, published by Fantaco in the early 1990s; on the covers of the collections of his plays, Incarnations (1995) and Forms of Heaven (1996); and on the second printing of the original British publications of his Books of Blood series.
 Barker also provided the artwork for his young adult novel The Thief of Always and for the Abarat series.
 His artwork has been exhibited at Bert Green Fine Art in Los Angeles and Chicago, at the Bess Cutler Gallery in New York and La Luz De Jesus in Los Angeles.
 Many of his sketches and paintings can be found in the collection Clive Barker, Illustrator, published in 1990 by Arcane/Eclipse Books, and in Visions of Heaven and Hell, published in 2005 by Rizzoli Books.

 He worked on the horror video game Clive Barker's Undying, providing the voice for the character Ambrose.
 Undying was developed by DreamWorks Interactive and released in 2001.
 He worked on Clive Barker's Jericho for Codemasters, which was released in late 2007.

 Barker created Halloween costume designs for Disguise Costumes.

 Around 150 art works by Barker were used in the set of the Academy of the Unseen Arts for the Netflix TV series Chilling Adventures of Sabrina.

 Comic books

 Barker published his Razorline imprint via Marvel Comics in 1993.

 Barker horror adaptations and spin-offs in comics include the Marvel/Epic Comics series Hellraiser, Nightbreed, Pinhead, The Harrowers, Book of the Damned, and Jihad; Eclipse Books' series and graphic novels Tapping The Vein, Dread, Son of Celluloid, Revelations, The Life of Death, Rawhead Rex and The Yattering and Jack, and Dark Horse Comics' Primal, among others.
 Barker served as a consultant and wrote issues of the Hellraiser anthology comic book.

 In 2005, IDW published a three-issue adaptation of Barker's children's fantasy novel The Thief of Always, written and painted by Kris Oprisko and Gabriel Hernandez.
 IDW is publishing a 12 issue adaptation of Barker's novel The Great and Secret Show.

 In December 2007, Chris Ryall and Clive Barker announced an upcoming collaboration of an original comic book series, Torakator, to be published by IDW.

+In 2008, Barker authored a foreword for the first volume of the DEMONICSEX comic series by Chuck Conner and Sean Platter.

 In October 2009, IDW published Seduth, co-written by Barker.
 The work was released with three variant covers.

 In 2011, Boom!
 Studios began publishing an original Hellraiser comic book series.

 In 2013, Boom!
 Studios announced Next Testament, the first original story by Barker to be published in comic book format.